mponza/WikipediaRelatedness/README.md

-Webgraph Processing
+WebGraph Processing
 -------------------

-Run webgraph processing classes in order to generate the graph and the LLP labels.
+Run `WikiWebGraph.generateBVGraphs` in order to process the Wikipedia graph with WebGraph and generatre the corresponding BVGraphs (in, out and symmetric).

+LLP: tobedone

 Latent Semantic Processing